Scarecrows: Protectors Or Dangerous Spirits?

 Nature spirits want to keep the land and its plants and animals safe from human harm.
 These scarecrows are much more difficult to handle because they don’t care if they hurt humans.
 Ideally, the best thing to do is stay clear of them and their haunting range.
 If you hear rumors about these guys, then don’t pollute, don’t say negative things about the area, and don’t say nasty things about the locals.

-How do you clear scarecrow spirits?
+How do you investigate scarecrow spirits?

 The harvest moon rose blood-red tonight, staining the fields in eerie shadows.
 I’d come to document local legends, expecting folklore, nothing more.
 But the scarecrow I photographed wasn’t on its pole anymore.
 Its eyes burned like coals, straw limbs twisted into claws, and as it drew closer, I dropped my camera … running … praying … I’d reach the road in time.